Great Apps for Toddlers

-Screen time is a contentious topic amongst parents, but let’s face it, sometimes the digital baby sitter can be a life saver, whether it’s on a long train or plane ride, to entertain a sick kiddo stuck in bed, or just – and I’m being totally honest here – to get the kids out from under your feet when you feet for half an hour, be it to have a shower or to make some important phone calls.
+Screen time is a contentious topic amongst parents, but let’s face it, sometimes the digital baby sitter can be a life saver, whether it’s on a long train or plane ride, to entertain a sick kiddo stuck in bed, or just – and I’m being totally honest here – to get the kids out from under your feet for half an hour, be it to have a shower or to make some important phone calls.
 We’re not super strict when it comes to screen time, but when we do allow it, I want the kids to not just be playing with any old apps, but with good quality ones that are well designed, fun and where possible educational.
 So, here are five favourite apps that our toddler (age 2.5) loves playing with – clockwise, starting from the top:

-- Fiete Mini Games (iOS, Android) – This interactive picture book featuring the friendly sailor Fiete comes from German developer Ahoiii, but is available in many languages including English, though you don’t need any language really to do the games themselves.
+- Fiete Mini Games (iOS) – This interactive picture book featuring the friendly sailor Fiete comes from German developer Ahoiii, but is available in many languages including English, though you don’t need any language really to do the games themselves.
 Aimed at kids aged 1 to 3, the app gently introduces little ones to the digital world and challenges their motor skills and logical thinking in a playful way.
 At their own pace, they can click their way through the little mini games and help Fiete with his daily chores, e.g. fixing his car, picking apples, frying an egg or making a cheese sandwich.
 The app includes 19 interactive scenes, as well as three memory matching games, and the whole thing is topped off by cute illustrations.
 Several other Fiete games have followed since, aimed at various ages, and in Germany he even now has a series of books! (costs around 2.99 £/€/$)

 - Nighty Night (iOS, Android) – This previous ‘app of the year’ by developers Fox & Sheep (based in Berlin, no less!) is apparently the most popular bed time story in the Apple App Store.
 Aimed at kids aged 1 to 4, the premise is simple: little ones can click their way around the farm, to turn off all the lights in the house and the barn.
 With each light, there is an animal to say goodnight to – a fun way to learn the names of all the different animals!
 There are over a dozen animals to discover, and you can switch between summer and winter mode.
 The lovely illustrations are by Oscar nominated artist Heidi Wittlinger.
 Available in several languages, including English and German, so perfect for our bilingual household. (costs around 2.99 £/€/$)